madhuragandhe/My_experiments_with_py/README.md

 2. downloadvid.py : It downloads the video file from youtube.
 3. photo_conver.py : It converts a colored photo in the black and white format.
 4. vid2aud.py : It converts a given video file to the .mp3 format.
+5. Jarvis : It does most of your work as you command it